-According to Jeff Goins, a best-selling author and blogger at GoinsWriter.com, he mentioned in one of his videos that blogging can be the best platform for a modern writer to utilize to effectively improve his writing skills.
+Jeff Goins, a best-selling author and blogger at GoinsWriter.com mentioned in his videos that blogging could be the best platform for a modern writer to utilize to improve his writing skills effectively.

-Blogging hones your high-income skills—not limited to writing—because the subject resonates well with you that your passion oozes out unconsciously as you write the entire piece.
+Blogging hones your high-income skills—not limited to writing—because the subject resonates well with you, and your passion oozes out unconsciously as you write the entire piece.